 We are working within Public Health England (PHE) guidelines by ensuring all of our scan rooms are deep cleaned between appointments.
 All of our staff have been provided with Personal Protective Equipment (PPE) and we are offering hand sanitiser and gloves to all of our patients upon arrival.

 We have limited the number of clinic staff in the clinic at any one time to reduce the risk of transmission and to increase the distance between people in our clinics.
 It is important that patients attend their appointments on their own.
-You may bring one adult companion, only is absolutely necessary, and we are unable to accept children in our clinics at this time.
+You may bring one adult companion and we are unable to accept children in our clinics at this time.
 If this position changes your local clinic will contact you before your appointment by email/SMS.
 If you have any queries about this please speak directly to your local clinic.